remix-run/remix/docs/guides/manual-mode.md

   // use a timestamp query parameter to bust the import cache return import(BUILD_PATH + "?t=" + stat.mtimeMs);
 };

-// to update your app server with new code changes: build = await reimportServer();
 ```

 <docs-warning>